Physical Therapy Certification and Certificate Programs

-There are a number of institutions that offer programs that lead to a certificate in one or more of the eight areas of physical therapy specialization, including geriatrics, pediatrics, women's health, neurology and orthopedics.
+There are a number of institutions that offer programs leading to a certificate in one or more of the eight areas of physical therapy specialization, including geriatrics, pediatrics, women's health, neurology and orthopedics.
 The programs serve to prepare the individual to sit for a specialty certification exam.

-Depending on the institution, programs may be pursued part-time or full-time and they vary in length from 1-3 years.
-In most cases, a certain overall minimum GPA in a number of prerequisite courses in the specialty is also required.
-An undergraduate degree in a related area and a master's or doctoral degree in physical therapy is required for admission into these certificate programs.
+Depending on the institution, programs may be pursued part-time or full-time, and they vary in length from 1-3 years.
+An undergraduate degree in a related area and/or a master's or doctorate in physical therapy is required for admission into these certificate programs.

 Certificate of Specialization in Geriatric Physical Therapy